Darchmezzine: Geography

 Darchmezzine is located south of the town of Amioun and approximately 80 kilometers away north-northeast of Beirut.
 Situated between the sea and the mountains, Darchmezzine is characterized by a quiet rural atmosphere, a distinctive scenic view and a moderate Mediterranean climate.
 The area is rich of olive trees and orchards.

+Demographics

+In 2014, Christians made up 98.98% of registered voters in Darchmezzine.
+80.46% of the voters were Greek Orthodox and 16.50% were Maronite Catholics.